 Prior Service.
 Students with previous military service are exempt from the first two years and, if academic juniors, may enroll immediately in the Advanced Course.
 They must then complete the Advanced Course as full-time students for two academic years to receive a commission.

-THE LEADER’S TRAINING COURSE (LTC) ALLOWS STUDENTS TO:
+THE BASIC CAMP (BC) ALLOWS STUDENTS TO:

 - Compete for Army ROTC scholarships.